Stop Wastage & Overspending

 If Auckland is really about equality across the Region, then let’s have our roads, footpaths, walkways and public transport comparable with the rest of Auckland.

-We need to get Council back to core business and the “need to haves”, like dealing with Warkworth’s and Kumeu’s traffic congestion; rather than the “nice to haves”, like pink cycle-ways or white-water rafting parks.
+We need to get Council back to core business and the “need to haves”, like dealing with Warkworth’s and Kumeu’s traffic congestion; rather than the “nice to haves”, like pink cycle-ways, white-water rafting parks or giant hanging mirrors in the CBD.

 We must have investment in our roads, transport choices and key water and sewerage infrastructure.